outpaddling/Coding-Standards/README.md

 input that triggers all program features and can be processed in seconds or minutes.

+3. Test on multiple platforms, using different compilers/interpreters, even if you don't intend to fully support them all.
+This will help you identify bugs before end-users do.

+    Each compiler will issue warnings about potential problems that other compilers overlook.
+Many real bugs are discovered by simply building with another compiler or newer version of the same compiler.

+    Different compilers, libraries, and operating systems organize memory differently.
+The fact that a program seems to work fine with one setup does not mean it is free of bugs.
+A stray pointer or subscript might have no visible impact, because the memory it corrupts will be updated will not be referenced while it contains corrupted data.
+    On another system, such corruption could cause a segmentation fault, or worse, invalid output.

 ## RUSC (Reduced Unnecessary Software Complexity)

 Simplicity is the ultimate sophistication.